UC Master Gardeners of Sacramento County

 Espalier trees

-Espaliered pear - in leaf
+Espaliered pear

 Espaliers are useful where there is a narrow space, such as along a fence or house.
 Walk along the row and notice how the apple trees are trained.
 Shoots can be trained along wires or spread out in a fan shape, with fruiting spurs carefully selected and maintained.
 Or shoots can simply be tied up and the tree clipped like a hedge, with periodic thinning of branches.
+For more tips, view this espalier presentation (PDF)

 Apple espalier